pascallaliberte/modestjs.works/index.md

 And there's a bit about your role in the broader organization you're working for.
 How **you're not just a developer**, how building an app is a lot more than building the software, and how the business that you're in might be immodest in the first place.
 And if you are to sell your ideas, you need to learn to speak the "buyer's" language and **keep your ego out of the way**.

 In `Part 2`, I make the case for `The JS Gradient`, a principle whereby your app can have multiple coexisting modern JS approaches, starting from the global sprinkles to spot view-models to, yes, an SPA if that's really necessary.
-At each point in the Gradient, you'll see when it's a good idea to go a step further toward heavier JavaScript, or otherwise don't.
+At each point in the gradient, you'll see when it's a good idea to go a step further toward heavier JavaScript, or otherwise don't.

-Hope this Helps.
+Hope this helps.
 [Pascal Laliberté][me]

 ---